 In the lands of the Old Testament, an endangered religious minority is being wiped out by the brutal Islamic State.

-- By Sophie CousinsSophie Cousins is freelance journalist based in Beirut.
+- By Sophie CousinsSophie Cousins is a health journalist based in South Asia.

 ERBIL, Iraq — Rania, an outspoken middle-aged woman with graying hair, loved her job as a nurse at a hospital in the Iraqi city of Mosul.
 She had worked there for 30 years — until one day she walked in and was told she was no longer welcome.